 Let us assume that a researcher is interested in estimating the number of babies born with jaundice in the state of California.
 An analysis of the data set may be performed by taking a sample of 5,000 babies.
 An estimate of the entire population of babies bearing jaundice born the following year is the derived measurement.

 Using nonparametric statistics approaches in research calls for due diligence on its weaknesses, strengths, and potential pitfalls.
-It is true that for data distribution having excess kurtosis or skewness; rank-based nonparametric tests turn out to be more potent than the parametric tests.
+For data distribution with excess kurtosis or skewness, rank-based nonparametric tests turn out to be more potent than parametric tests.

 Even so, not all instances where, if parametric assumptions are not met, we adopt nonparametric statistics as the substitute methods because of the comparatively low degree of confidence obtained from the earlier statistics.